arnoldsilway/Basics-of-python-code/README.md

 # python-code
-coded by Arnold .You may get different python related codes here
+Coded by Arnold  .You may get different and easy python related codes here